AI for Internal Finance Teams — Free webinar on using Claude/AI for variance commentary. June 4, 11 am AEST. Register now →

 Once a second approver enters the picture, native accounting software approval features are usually inadequate.
 This guide introduces approval workflow

 Comparing small business accounting software means evaluating platforms on ledger features, GST compliance, and integration capability.
 Most evaluation guides stop there.
+The invoice workflow software guide covers the workflow layer that evaluation checklists typically miss.
 What they miss is the layer that matters most once a second person needs to authorise a payment: the approval workflow structure beneath the platform, and whether it can actually enforce who approves what, at what value, and under what conditions.
 When you compare small business accounting software for a business that has outgrown a single-signatory model, approval chain depth, audit trail integrity, and exception flagging are not optional extras.
 They are the core evaluation criteria.

 A single-signatory AP workflow is simple by design.
 One person reviews the invoice, approves it, and the payment is made.
 The control is the person.
 When a business adds a second signatory, the process becomes a workflow: invoices need to reach the right person in the right sequence, with the right information, before payment is released.